HarrisonTCodes/ursina-proteins/README.md

 ```

 ## Usage
-You can use the library in an existing Ursina project by importing the Protein class and creating an instance from a PDB file.
+You can use the library in an existing Ursina project by importing the `Protein` class and creating an instance from a PDB file.
 You can render any proteins in the PDB file format, and can find many available for download at the [RCSB Protein Data Bank](https://www.rcsb.org/).
 ```python
 from ursina_proteins.protein import Protein

 Protein("/path/to/file.pdb")
 ```
-You can also test the library out by running `demo.py`.
+You can also test the library out by running [demo.py](https://github.com/HarrisonTCodes/ursina-proteins/blob/main/src/demo.py).
 This script renders a simple scene with an example protein ([insulin](https://www.rcsb.org/structure/3I40)).
 ```bash
 poetry run python src/demo.py
 ```